 Just ask the Assistant to "Show me pictures I took in Colorado," for instance, then it will respond with a list of photos taken at that location.
 It can even find specific objects or people, so it's an easy way to find the right picture to share.

 Google Assistant is still new, and thanks to its DeepMind artificial intelligence backbone, it's still learning.
-Some of the first useful tasks Assistant will be able to perform are making reservations at your favorite restaurant, and reserving tickets to a blockbuster movie.
+Some of the first useful tasks Assistant was able to perform were making reservations at your favorite restaurant, and reserving tickets to a blockbuster movie.
+But now you can even hail a ride through Uber or order food directly from Google Assistant, and there's more features sure to come as other third-party partners jump on board.

 With all of the cool places you're bound to learn about while using Google Assistant, it's nice that you can easily ask for directions.
 Many times, you'll see a Knowledge Graph card with a quick link for directions embedded right along with other info—just tap the Google Maps logo to get started.
 Otherwise, if you'd just like to know how to get somewhere, simply ask Assistant, then you'll get directions.